playi/pxt/common-docs/release-tests/editor.md

 * Test the various controls
     1. Play / Stop
     2. Restart
+    3. Debug mode
-    3. Snail (make sure you see the code being highlighted as it's running)
+        - Snail (make sure you see the code being highlighted as it's running)
     4. Mute / Unmute
     5. Full screen
 * Test the various sensor simulators